The Broken Ray Transform On The Square: Introduction

 \subsection{Acknowledgements}

-This research was conducted with partial support from the Academy of Finland while at the University of Jyv\"askyl\"a and from the Royal Swedish Academy of Science while at the Mittag-Leffler Institute.
+Support by the Institut Mittag-Leffler (Djursholm, Sweden) is gratefully acknowledged, as this work was completed there.
+This research was also conducted with partial support from the Academy of Finland while at the University of Jyv\"askyl\"a.
 The author would like to thank Mikko Salo for introducing him to this problem and for providing helpful comments and feedback.